aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 -   `search.js` and `aggregation.js` for methods specific to search and aggregation requests.

-We\'ll be adding code into these files and running the methods from the command line.
+we'll be adding code into these files and running the methods from the command line.

 ### Connect to the cluster and load data